Traveling in Taiwan – Travel Tips and more

 As you may have seen in the video, Kaohsiung is a great place to go out and enjoy the big city life.
 Events and concerts are going on every day, so there are many things to do.
 You are also close to scenic mountains, ocean views, and rivers, and it is just a short bus ride to places like Kenting.

 Other islands such as Mazu and Penghu are more common, but at the time of writing, I have not yet made it to these destinations.
 There are still more places to explore.
-I will write an update on this blog and will definitely create a video once I have the time.
+I will write an update on I find the time.
+I already have an article that explains Why is Kinmen Part of Taiwan?, feel free to read it for more information.

-Jiufen, Danshui, Taitung, and Other Travel Destinations in Taiwan
+Jiufen, Danshui, Taitung, and Other Destinations when Traveling in Taiwan

 You might be wondering how long you should stay in Taiwan.
 There is no definitive answer.
-It is a great experience to spend just a weekend in Taipei, for example, but I have lived here for a while and still feel like I am just beginning to explore this amazing island.
-On my first trip in 2018, I stayed for two weeks, which was definitely not enough.
+It is a great experience to spend just a weekend in Taipei.
+For example, but I have lived here for a while and still feel like I am just beginning to explore this amazing island.
+On my first trip in 2018 I was solo traveling in Taiwan, I stayed for two weeks, which was definitely not enough.

 I do not think there is a limit to traveling in Taiwan, and if there is, I aim to find it.
 I am glad that I was able to see locations such as Kenting, Jiufen, Danshui, Taitung, and more in my travel vlog.
 So, if you have the chance to spend a couple of weeks or even months in Taiwan, you should totally go for it.
 Just make sure you follow the visa regulations of your home country, of course, and do not overstay your visa.